IDA director Pawel Pawlikowski and cinematographer Lukasz Zal, PSC

 As with all great films, the power of IDA comes from all of its elements.
 As Pawel says, “a film that works is like a table with four even legs: the structure, acting, photography and sound are all equal.”

-Let’s have a close look at one of the legs: Zal’s cinematography in the first 3 scenes of the video sequence.
+Let’s have a close look at one of the legs: Zal’s cinematography in the first 3 scenes of our video sequence.
 Lukasz recalls that he and Pawel sought to light IDA’s scenes simply, with single sources and natural lighting.

 kitchen, day interior